American Revolution: 1651–1763: Evolution of colonial policy

+The Thirteen Colonies were established in the 17th century as part of the English Empire and became parts of the British Empire after the union of England and Scotland in 1707.
+The development of a unique American identity can be traced to the English Civil War (1642–1651) and its aftermath.
+The Puritan colonies of New England supported the Commonwealth government responsible for the execution of King Charles I. After the Stuart Restoration of 1660, Massachusetts did not recognize Charles II as the legitimate king for more than a year after his coronation.
+In King Philip's War (1675–1678), the New England colonies fought a handful of Native American tribes without military assistance from England, thereby contributing to the development of a uniquely American identity separate from that of the British people.

-King Philip's War was fought from 1675 to 1678 between the New England colonies and a handful of indigenous tribes.
-It was fought without military assistance from England, thereby contributing to the development of a unique American identity separate from that of the British people.
-The Restoration of King Charles II to the English throne also accelerated this development.
-New England had strong Puritan heritage and had supported the parliamentarian Commonwealth government that was responsible for the execution of his father, Charles I. Massachusetts did not recognize the legitimacy of Charles II's reign for more than a year after its onset.
-Charles II thus became determined to bring the New England colonies under a more centralized administration and direct English control in the 1680s.
-The New England colonists fiercely opposed his efforts, and the Crown nullified their colonial charters in response.
-Charles' successor James II finalized these efforts in 1686, establishing the consolidated Dominion of New England, which also included the formerly separate colonies of New York and New Jersey.
-Edmund Andros was appointed royal governor, and tasked with governing the new Dominion under his direct rule.
+In the 1680s, Charles and his brother, James II, attempted to bring New England under direct English control.
+The colonists fiercely opposed this, and the Crown nullified their colonial charters in response.
+In 1686, James finalized these efforts by consolidating the separate New England colonies along with New York and New Jersey into the Dominion of New England.
+Edmund Andros was appointed royal governor and tasked with governing the new Dominion under his direct rule.
 Colonial assemblies and town meetings were restricted, new taxes were levied, and rights were abridged.
-Dominion rule triggered bitter resentment throughout New England; the enforcement of the unpopular Navigation Acts and the curtailing of local democracy greatly angered the colonists.
-New Englanders were encouraged, however, by a change of government in England which saw James II effectively abdicate, and a populist uprising in New England overthrew Dominion rule on April 18, 1689.
+Dominion rule triggered bitter resentment throughout New England.
+When James tried to rule without Parliament, the English aristocracy removed him from power in the Glorious Revolution of 1688.
+This was followed by the 1689 Boston revolt, which overthrew Dominion rule.
 Colonial governments reasserted their control after the revolt.
-The new monarchs, William and Mary, granted new charters to the individual New England colonies, and democratic self government was restored.
-Successive Crown governments made no attempts to restore the Dominion.
+The new monarchs, William and Mary, granted new charters to the individual New England colonies, and local democratic self-government was restored.